XRP Ledger Standards

 • Validators require a proof that all ciphertexts encrypt the same plaintext, preventing divergence between views.

-13.5 Issuer Second Account Model
+13.5 Dedicated Account Model

 • Prevents redefinition of OA semantics and keeps compatibility with XLS-33.